ibm-cloud-docs/openshift/openshift-ai-addon-install.md

     ```
     {: pre}

-1. Set the kserve serving management state to `Managed` in your Data Science Cluster custom resource.
+1. Set the KServe serving management state to `Managed` in your Data Science Cluster custom resource.
     ```yaml
     kserve:
         managementState: Managed